Improving Accessibility and Preservation of NCCOS’s Geospatial Data

 During this one-year project, we will focus on a selection of NCCOS’s geospatial data.
 This project will test data management strategies using data sets that are located on the U.S. East Coast and are representative of the full breadth of NCCOS spatial planning products.
 We will acquire data from multiple centers—which span multiple geometries, sizes, data types, and clients—and use these data to prepare a new blueprint outlining effective strategies and methods to create, store, manage, and serve spatial planning data sets.
 Our goal is to prepare NCCOS across its centers and client portfolio for improved data access.
 We envision this proposal will serve as the foundation for a comprehensive NCCOS-wide data management plan in the future.

-To achieve project objectives and take advantage of existing core competencies, NCCOS has partnered on this project with NOAA’s National Coastal Data Development Center and NOAA’s Coastal Services Center.
+To achieve project objectives and take advantage of existing core competencies, NCCOS has partnered on this project with NOAA’s National Coastal Data Development Center and NOAA’s Office for Coastal Management.

 What We Are Finding